lukexyz/FlightVision/README.md

   <img src="https://github.com/lukexyz/FlightVision/blob/master/media/final_inference.png?raw=true" width=70%>
 </p>

 Like the video shown at the top of the article, the algorithm can accurately predict the point of a dart down to sub-pixel scales 🎯 It does have some failure points – like when the camera is moving to fast (causing blur) or I suppose when there is some major out-of-sample examples.
-But I took a considerable joy in branching out into different fields to explore the limits of what was possible (synethic image generation with blender) which sometimes were a dead end (regression analysis for a CV coordinate).
-I hope this project has brought some joy and maybe some learnings to those who read it :)
+But I took considerable joy in in this project branching out into different fields, to explore the limits of what was possible (synethic image generation with blender) – some of which were a dead end (regression analysis for a CV coordinate).
+I hope this project has been of interest to you.

 ## Link to the main notebook file 📒